Why this project exists

 01

-In Victoria, Ottawa, Calgary, Surrey, London, Kitchener–Waterloo, Kelowna, and Regina, the model uses the city's published storm pipes: real inverts, diameters, manholes, and outfalls.
-Where parcels are published (like Victoria), subcatchments follow real lot lines.
+In 34 Canadian municipalities and Reykjavík, Iceland, the model uses the city's published storm pipes: real inverts, diameters, manholes, and outfalls.
+Where parcels are published, subcatchments follow real lot lines; where building footprints are published, imperviousness comes from real roofs and road right-of-way rather than a 30 m raster.

 02